 Temperature also affects the rate of reaction.
 As the temperature increases, so does the rate of reaction because it speeds up the activity.
 Despite this, there is a point where the temperature can become too high and it begins to denature the enzymes.

 Based on what I knew about enzymes, I did not expect the reactions to go the way that they did.
 I was surprised that as the pH got more neutral, the higher the reaction rate became.
 I had predicted that the higher the pH, the higher the rate.
 I also hypothesized that the higher the temperature, the higher the reaction rate.
-This was confirmed by the date in which the reaction taking place in the boiling water had a faster rate of reaction when compared to the room temperature water and the cold water.
+This was confirmed by the data in which the reaction taking place in the boiling water had a faster rate of reaction when compared to the room temperature water and the cold water.

 My original hypothesis that if hydrogen peroxide comes in contact with the enzyme peroxidase, then the hydrogen peroxide will be broken down into two part water, one part oxygen was confirmed by the data and failed to be rejected.

-Some possible sources of error could be in the rate quantitative system.
-I could take a ruler to the bubbles formed and measure it in centimeters, and have that measurement be the system instead.
+Some possible sources of error could be in the way the relative reaction rate was quantitated.
+For future experiments, I would take a ruler to the bubbles formed and measure it in centimeters, and have that measurement be the system instead.
 To test the pH, I could have used pH paper to detect the exact value.
 For temperature, I could have had a thermometer in various temperatures of water and rate the reactions based on that.

 Literature Cited